timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-03.md

  on behalf of CA3.

  3. CA2 may operate a publication proxy service (per e.g.
- [@rpki-publication-proxy]), which acts as the publication server for CA3.
+ [@rpki-publication-proxy]), which acts as the Publication Server for CA3.
 This proxy would set aside part of CA2's namespace at CA1 for the publication of CA3's objects, adjusting and forwarding requests from CA3 to CA1 accordingly.